 (a) Relevance – how well the response relates to the child’s chosen threatened species;

 (b) Originality – creativity and style in conveying the theme;

 (c) Quality of writing – structure, cohesiveness and accuracy in the use of language.

 (25) Entries will be judged by a panel of judges selected by the Organisers.

 (26) A total of 100 finalists across all Categories will be selected by the panel of judges.
 Judging of finalists will take place, and finalists will be contacted via their Sponsor by email, by 11 November 2022.

 (27) Judging of prize winners will take place by 11 November 2022, online.

 (28) The Organisers may decline to accept any entry which, in its reasonable opinion, does not comply with these Terms and Conditions.

-(30) Finalists are required to send their entries to the Organisers by express post at their own expense for inclusion in the physical exhibition.
-Name, age, artwork, and written works of finalists will be published on the Organisers’ websites and social media pages from 7 August 2021.
+(30) Finalists are required to send their entries to the Organisers by express post at their own expense for them to be professionally photographed by 24 November 2022.
+Name, age, artwork, and written works of finalists will be published on the Organisers’ websites and social media pages by 10 December 2022.

 (31) The winner (or winners) of each Category will receive a prize selected by the Organisers based on the winner’s age and location.
 Prizes may include books, gift vouchers, and zoo passes.
 No cash prizes will be offered.